Food and Drinks

 Ethiopia produces its own wines - Dukam and Goudar are two good, dry reds.
-Crystal is a dry white wine and Axumite is a sweet red - and spirits, like gin, ouzo and brandy.
-There are also traditional alcoholic beverages such as tela (a local beer made from grain), tej (honey wine or mead) and kati kala (distilled liquor).
+Crystal is a dry white wine and Axumite is a sweet red - and spirits, like gin, ouzo, and brandy.
+There are also traditional alcoholic beverages such as tela (a local beer made from grain), tej (honey wine or mead), and Kati-Kala (distilled liquor).

 The story of coffee has its beginnings in Ethiopia, the original home of the coffee plant, coffee arabica, which still grows wild in the forest of the highlands.
 While nobody is sure exactly how coffee as a beverage came about, it is believed that its cultivation and use began as early as the 9th century.

-Produced using three very distinctive methods - (the forest system, the small farm or cottage system and the plantation system) - Ethiopian coffee has earned itself a reputation as one of the finest, most flavourful coffees in the world.
+Produced using three very distinctive methods - (the forest system, the small farm or cottage system, and the plantation system) - Ethiopian coffee has earned itself a reputation as one of the finest, most flavorful coffees in the world.
 The forest system means coffee grows under a forest canopy and needs very little human interference.
-The small farm or cottage system is the most popular method for producing coffee in Ethiopia - in fact this method is responsible for 95% of all coffee production.
+The small farm or cottage system is the most popular method for producing coffee in Ethiopia - in fact, this method is responsible for 95% of all coffee production.
 The cottage system consists of small backyard gardens with a few coffee trees, which are harvested by hand.
 There are presently some 700,000 coffee smallholders who produce coffee in this way.
 The final method of production is the plantation system, which is becoming increasingly popular.
 This is farming on a larger scale using modern processing equipment and ensures more quality assurance advantages.

 Dilla, the capital of Gedoa in southern Ethiopia is the home of some of the finest coffee plantations.
-Seven years ago there were only 33 industrial units for processing coffee in Dilla, now there are 200.
+Seven years ago there were only 33 industrial units for processing coffee in Dilla, now there are more than 200.

-thiopia is the home of coffee.
+Ethiopia is the home of coffee.
 An intricate traditional coffee ceremony is performed in many households.
 This may also be seen in most of the larger hotels in Addis Ababa.
 The time devoted to the ceremony indicates how important the drink is to Ethiopians.